 Alexandria Zoo is a fabulous outdoor classroom and our staff is ready to assist teachers, making your school field trip an experience to remember while reinforcing classroom teaching.

-To help your field trip experience go as smooth as possible, please read the new 2018-2019 Know Before You Go School Packet.
+To help your field trip experience go as smooth as possible, please read the 2019-2020 Know Before You Go School Packet.

 Not a school group?
 Click here.

 All rates and fees are subject to change.

 All students, including children 3 and under and FOTAZ members, are charged the group rate.

 One teacher per class (minimum class size 15 students) and bus drivers are admitted free with valid school ID.
 Additional teachers, teacher aides and other school personnel will be charged (must present valid school ID).
 Bus drivers must check in and receive a wristband if entering Zoo.